planetsizecpu/Cave-In/README.md

 You can also cross-compile your exe going to the `src` folder with `[PATH to Red]red -r -t [target OS] cave.red`.

-Meet us at the [Red forums](https://gitter.im/red/red) and ask whatever you want to ask, here is the Red dev team ready for answer, and of course me too.
+Enjoy & meet us at the [Red forums](https://gitter.im/red/red) and ask whatever you want to ask, here is the Red dev team ready for answer, and of course me too.
 Have fun! 😉

 CREDITS: